 1. Warm up by Moving your Body

 I do stretches especially for the arms fingers and back and tend to do a short workout before actually going into violin practise for the day.
+(The two pose charts above are some of the stretches that I would do that you could also find useful.)
 Some Yoga poses to stretch out your body would also be useful in maintaining a good balance and helps your mind to be calm before practise.